strontic/strontic.github.io/xcyclopedia/library/Tutorial.exe-812B04DAA5E1288EDF4714E5D0FF0210.md

 ## Possible Misuse

 *The following table contains possible examples of `Tutorial.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Tutorial.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --